 What are the benefits that Downtown Harrington wants to own or offer in the minds of the public?
 Brand positioning is the means for transitioning the Downtown's current brand image to the aspirational brand identity it desires.
-It is a promise or benefit that Downtown Harrington wants to own in the is entirely within a Level I Investment Area as shown in minds of the user. the Strategies for State Policies and Spending.
-This is
+It is a promise or benefit minds of the user.